c-trade/api-doc/source/index.html.md

 }
 ```

-This endpoint retrieves all contract details.
+This endpoint retrieves all contracts details.

 ### HTTP Request